phananh1010/tile-dash/README.md

 Modify the main.c in the following directory: gpac/applications/mp4client The main entry function of Mp4Client starts from line #1131

-Rebuild the .c file by navigate to the child directory, and execute `make` command.
+Rebuild the .c file by navigating to the child directory, and execute `make` command.
 There must be a `Makefile` in that directory for the make to work

 Run the MP4Client executable file using the following command:
 ```